web-scrobbler/web-scrobbler/src/_locales/en/privacy.md

 All data is used by the extension internally; we don't send this data to 3rd-party services.

 Settings only are stored with synchronization capability, which means that they can be synchronized across browser instances you are signed into.

+Up to 1000 scrobbles (succeeded and failed) are stored to be able to fix up wrong metadata and to mitigate network issues.

 ## Why is the extension asking for access to all websites?